 \begin{theorem} Suppose that users' budget and utility parameters are drawn i.i.d. from a distribution $\D$.
 Then, there exists a market instance for which either the expected regret or expected constraint violation of any static pricing algorithm is $\Omega(\sqrt{n})$, where $n$ is the number of arriving users. \end{theorem}

-\begin{hproof} To prove this claim, we consider a setting with $n$ users (with a budget of one for all users) and two goods, each with a capacity of $n$.
-Furthermore, let the utility parameters of users be drawn i.i.d. from a probability distribution, where the users have utility $(1, 0)$ and a utility of $(0, 1)$, each with probability $0.5$.
-For this instance, to derive a lower bound on the regret, we first lower bound the expected optimal social welfare objective, i.e., Objective~\eqref{eq:FisherSocOpt}, which we obtain by utilizing the property that users' utility distribution is binomial.
-Next, to prove the desired lower bound on the expected regret and constraint violation, we consider two cases: (i) the price of either of the two goods is at most $0.5$, and (ii) the price of both goods is strictly greater than $0.5$.
+\hproof To prove this claim, we consider a setting with $n$ users (with a budget of one for all users) and two goods, each with a capacity of $n$.
+Further, consider a distribution $\D$ where users have utility $(1, 0)$ or $(0, 1)$, each with probability $0.5$.
+For this instance, we first lower bound Objective~\eqref{eq:FisherSocOpt}, which we obtain by utilizing the property that users' utility distribution is binomial.
+Next, we consider two cases: (i) the price of either good is at most $0.5$ and (ii) the price of both goods is greater than $0.5$.
 In the first case, we use the central limit theorem to establish that the expected constraint violation is $\Omega(\sqrt{n})$.
-In the second case, we show that either the expected constraint violation or the expected regret is $\Omega(\sqrt{n})$ utilizing both the central limit theorem and the obtained lower bound on the expected optimal social welfare objective, which establishes our claim. \end{hproof}
+In the second case, we show that either the expected constraint violation or the expected regret is $\Omega(\sqrt{n})$ utilizing both the central limit theorem and the derived lower bound on Objective~\eqref{eq:FisherSocOpt}, which establishes our claim.

 For a complete proof of Theorem~\ref{thm:lbStatic}, see Appendix~\ref{apdx:pflb}.
-We note that the key to establishing Theorem~\ref{thm:lbStatic} was in deriving a lower bound on the expected optimal social welfare Objective~\eqref{eq:FisherSocOpt}.
-We also note that the counterexample to prove Theorem~\ref{thm:lbStatic} highlights a fundamental tradeoff between regret and constraint violation metrics and can be readily modified to the setting where the support of the utility distribution is strictly positive (see Section~\ref{sec:regret-ub}), i.e., the utility distribution of users is $(\epsilon, 1)$ and $(1, \epsilon)$ with probability $0.5$ each for some small $\epsilon>0$.
-Theorem~\ref{thm:lbStatic} establishes the limitations of static pricing algorithms in online Fisher markets and is in stark contrast to the efficacy of equilibrium pricing in classical Fisher markets, wherein one uniform price vector applies to all users.
-This result points toward developing novel methods for understanding market equilibria in online Fisher markets and augments the literature in online resource allocation where static pricing or allocation approaches have limited performance~\cite{arlotto2019uniformly}.
+The counterexample to prove Theorem~\ref{thm:lbStatic} highlights a fundamental trade-off between the regret and constraint violation metrics and can be readily modified to the setting where the support of the utility distribution is strictly positive (see Section~\ref{sec:regret-ub}), i.e., the utility distribution is $(\epsilon, 1)$ and $(1, \epsilon)$ with probability $0.5$ each for some small $\epsilon>0$.
+Further, Theorem~\ref{thm:lbStatic} implies that any static pricing algorithm that respects the resource capacities will result in a regret of $\Omega(\sqrt{n})$.